qstawarz/Cath-ch-me-if-you-can-/README.md

 # Cath-ch-me-if-you-can-
 4 days project for studies

-There is a cat who want to catch the player (the mouse).
-Use math vectors and angle for movement.
+You are the mouse and you don't want to be touch by the cat.
+I use math vectors and angle for movement.